 Read our full Adidas Adizero Evo SL review

-One drawback of the Adidas Evo SL is that it’s not the most stable shoe, and other lightweight options that do have a bit more support for daily training include the Hoka Mach 6 and New Balance Rebel v5, both of which we rate very highly as well.
+One drawback of the Adidas Evo SL is that it’s not the most stable shoe, and other lightweight options that do have a bit more support for daily training include the Hoka Mach 7 and Saucony Endorphin Azura, both of which we rate very highly as well.

 Perhaps the best alternative to the Evo SL is the Asics Megablast, which delivers a terrific, bouncy ride for all kinds of runs, but is made hard to recommend as our top pick overall because of it’s very high price.